lrgresearch/gpaw-tools/installation/installation.md

 Required softwares for successfully running *gpaw-tools* software:

 * Linux Operating system (can be independently installed, virtually installed or installed as WSL distro under Windows Operating system)
-* Python 3.6 or above (with PIP and TK packages)
+* Python 3.7 or above (with PIP and TK packages)
 * Atomic Simulation Environment (ASE) (will automatically install to NumPy, SciPy, Matplotlib packages)
 * GPAW
 * BLAS, LibXC, MPI, LibKIM, OpenKIM and ScaLAPACK packages
-* Some other Python packages like Elastic, spglib, kimpy, ASAP3.
+* Some other Python packages like Elastic, spglib, kimpy, ASAP3, Phonopy.

 Installation information of these necessary software for different systems: